AliciaMay/Cyclistic_Capstone_Project/README.md

 dfcas$end_station_name <- sub("^$", "missing_data", dfcas$end_station_name)
 ```

 I was then able to run the following code to gather the data I was looking for.
-I did the same thing for member cyclist and casual cyclist.
-As we can see member and casual cyclists do not share common frequently used starting or ending stations.
-By looking at the names of the data collected on casual cyclists, they appear to be more of a tourist area.
+I did the same thing for member riders and casual riders.
+As we can see member and casual riders do not share common frequently used starting or ending stations.
+By looking at the names of the data collected on casual riders, they appear to be areas of leisure and entertainment.

 <div id="image-table">